Sluder/server-admin/readme.md

-## Laravel v5.5 Template
+## Laravel v5.5 Hosting Server Admin Panel

-- Fixes a lot of Laravel new project issues
-- Includes base controllers and assets
+- Pulls stats and information from server
+- Finds all hosted sites and pulls information about them
+- Automatically runs deployment commands